rotate your phone

 N24 CLASSIC HOUSE

-This project is a renovated classic house situated on 2 rai of land, elevated about 2 meters above the external public road and surrounded by a large garden.
+This project is a renovated classic house situated on 2 rai of land, elevated about 2 meters above the public road and surrounded by a large garden.
+The main entrance is defined by a long ramp

 Interior Architect: –